The “Best” Tech Stack Doesn’t Exist

 “Do you have a language or framework in mind?”
 The technology talk is a staple line of questioning in the pre-project phase for a potential piece of software.
 As an outside party, it helps us determine fit, pick out biases, and put the right team together.

 “We’re not sure.
 Which is best?” is a common refrain.
-Normal and sensible, but a response that triggers an equally vague answer: It depends.
+Normal and sensible, but a response that triggers an equally vague answer: it depends.

 That’s right friends, it’s another software development article that dives into the muddy uncertainty of the phrase “it depends.”
 In this context, though, that less-than-helpful reply is actually good news — and we’ll start by unpacking that claim.